smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 The No Major Glitches (NMG category), also called No Teleports, is pretty optimized.
 Of course there's always potential for new route discoveries or incremental improvements on execution, but many very skilled and clever players have put significant time into it.
 Any%, however, has clear room for improvement which I detail in this document.
 I am the only Any% runner, and there are certainly others who'd be able to beat my execution and find tricks and routes that I haven't.
 The No Alerts category (also allowing teleports) is wide open due to low runner engagement.

 I've classified the obtainability of WR for each level into the following categories:
-* OBTAINABLE: TP - WR uses teleports and can clearly be optimized.
+* OBTAINABLE: REFINE - WR uses teleports and can clearly be optimized.
-* OBTAINABLE: NMG - WR doesn't use teleports and a teleport route saving time over NMG is known to be possible (it just hasn't been executed).
+* OBTAINABLE: ADD TP - WR doesn't use teleports and a teleport route saving time over NMG is known to be possible (it just hasn't been executed).
 * OPTIMIZED: TP - WR uses teleports and is solid.
 Beating it will require exceptional skill or a new discovery.
-* OPTIMIZED: NMG - WR doesn't use teleports and teleports don't save time over the NMG WR as far as I can tell.
+* OPTIMIZED: NO TP - WR doesn't use teleports and teleports don't save time over the NMG WR as far as I can tell.
 Beating it will require exceptional skill or a new discovery.

 Base Game Levels:
 * [Osaka Castle](https://github.com/smorrrs/Shadow-Tactics-Resources/blob/main/state_of_the_game.md#osaka-castle)